Georgian Special Operations Command: Ranger School

 In order to apply for Ranger School, students are required to be active members of the defense forces "Category A" and must not be older than 30 years.
 Rank can vary from private to captain.
 The candidates will be subjected to complex logical tests in land navigation/topography, firearms and tactics.
 To pass the theoretical and physical exams, at least 60 out of 100 points need to be accumulated in the respective disciplines.
-The soldiers must know at the very least all basic principles and methods of patroling, ambushing, raiding and associated contingencies.
+The soldiers must know at the very least all basic principles and methods of patrolling, ambushing, raiding and associated contingencies.
 They are also required to be familiar with basic specifications and capabilities of certain Western and Soviet firearms, including anti-tank weapons.
-Subsequently the candidates go through academic evaluation, closing modules, final physical assessment and summative situational training.
+Subsequently, the candidates go through academic evaluation, closing modules, final physical assessment and summative situational training.
 If trainees lap the 70 points threshold for every single module and 80 points in the final exams, they will have successfully applied for the Ranger course.
 In case of failure, which includes the missing out on any training session, they will be expelled regardless of cause.
 The total duration of the Ranger program is 18–22 weeks.

 The Rangers School is located near the village Manavi and is similar to the United States Ranger School.
 Throughout the course, future Rangers will be trained in leading combat operations in different weather and on different terrain such as forests / jungles, mountains and populated areas.
 In tense exercises the servicemen will also adopt advanced leadership capabilities and taught how to respond accordingly in a crisis or arbitrary scenario.

 Applicants who pass these initial tests will be admitted to the initial preparation course, which lasts about 67 days.
 There they will deal with following subjects: